makyo/writing/work/claw17/disappearance/index.md

 "Yeah, I am."
 I stand up straighter and smile apologetically to her.
 "I will be."

 We slide past each other and I make my way behind the bar again, busying myself with wiping down the already-clean espresso machine, just to give my paws something to do.
 Not many people ordering coffee at six at night.
-This late in the season, and the sun sets early, too.
+This late in the season, and the sun sets early too.

 Stefan hikes himself up onto the bar, tail flagging off to the side.
 "You alright there, kiddo?"